PennLINC/PennLINC.github.io/docs/Tutorials/itc_eprime_tutorial.md

 The column `LeftRight` indicates whether the instant $20 option is on the left or right of the screen.
 If `LeftRight == 1`, the delayed option was presented on the left.

-We’ll code this as a factor `delay_position` with two levels:
+We'll code this as a factor `delay_position` with two levels:
 1 to indicate it was on the right, and 0 to indicate it was on the left:

 ``` r